flo-kn/cloud-agnostic-container-mgmt/aws-pulumi/README.md

 pulumi up
 ```

-_(Will deploy all infrastructure needed to host the static content and sync the content in the local `./public` folder with the s3 bucket.)_
+_(Will deploy all infrastructure needed to host the nginx hello world app including the k8s manifest with the hello world nginx itself.)_

 ![](./images/browser-nginx.png)